 (2) As a result of these airborne radioactive releases, employees who worked on Amchitka Island could have been exposed to ionizing radiation from the Long Shot underground nuclear test.
 It is believed that such exposure began approximately one month after the detonation occurred.
 Thus, for purposes of determining SEC employment, the period from approximately December 1, 1965 to January 1, 1974 is to be used, unless the claimant can show that the employee was exposed during the month immediately following the detonation.

 (3) In contrast to other SEC classes with the 250 workday requirement, this SEC class requires that the employee worked at Amchitka Island for any length of time during the period from approximately December 1, 1965 to January 1, 1974, and was exposed to ionizing radiation from underground nuclear tests.

 5. Additional SEC Classes.
 HHS has authority to designate additional classes of employees to be added to the SEC.
-A class of employees may be included as a member of the SEC if HHS determines that it is not feasible to estimate with sufficient accuracy the radiation dose that the members of the class received, and there is a reasonable likelihood that such radiation may have endangered the health of the members of the class.
+A class of employees may be included in the SEC if HHS determines that it is not feasible to estimate with sufficient accuracy the radiation dose that members of the class received, and there is a reasonable likelihood that such radiation may have endangered the health of the members of the class.

 a.
 Overview of the SEC Designation Process.
 The designation process begins with a petition submitted to the National Institute for Occupational Safety and Health (NIOSH), Division of Compensation Analysis and Support (DCAS).
 The petitioner may include one or more DOE employees (including DOE contractor or subcontractor employees), or AWE employees, who would be included in the proposed class of employees, or their survivors.
 Individuals or entities authorized by these employees in writing or labor organizations representing or formerly having represented these employees may also submit a petition.